thuinanutshell/comprehensive-auth/README.md

 ![image](https://github.com/user-attachments/assets/775a257c-1850-4670-b5d0-94d17ddc3a28)

 ### Configuration & Setup
-0. Create a virtual environment inside the `jwt_folder` using `python3 -m venv .venv` and activate it `. .venv/bin/activate`
+0. Create a virtual environment inside the `jwt_auth` using `python3 -m venv .venv` and activate it `. .venv/bin/activate`
 1. Create a `.env` file  with the following environment variables
 ```
 # Flask Environment